weitung/weitung.github.io/0321-camera.md

 ls /dev
 ```
 Make sure to change the device name in the ```camera_test.launch``` file.
-Then, if it's a new camera, make sure to generate a new calibration file (camera_info) for this camera by following the calibration instruction in the following [page](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration).
+Then, if it's a new camera, make sure to generate a new calibration file (camera_info) for this camera by following the calibration instruction in this [page](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration).
 The following are some important note and the main procedures.
 * First of all, run the ```camera_test.launch``` file
 * Then, run the following command to start the calibration process.
 Make sure to measure the dimension of your grid before doing this.
 The following is just an example.
 ```